 The Gramont Hotel (number 15)

-The latter demolished the former Hotel de Gramont and rebuilt it.
-In 1750, it was bought by Henri François d’Aguesseau (1668-1751), Chancellor of France, who died there a year later.
+The latter demolished and rebuilt the former Hotel de Gramont.
+In 1750, it was bought by Henri François d’Aguesseau (1668-1751), the Chancellor of France, who died there a year later.

 The Hôtel du Berry (number 17)